 The microprocessor works in close coordination with the main memory and secondary storage devices.
 There are other subsystems and peripherals that will work to help gather, store and disseminate data and information, but the processing tasks are exclusive to the microprocessor chip.

 The CPU contains three very important units that drive the computer during data processing:

 - Control unit

 The control unit manages and supervises the operations of the processor and other components that are crucial in data processing.
 It is always in direct communication with the ALU and the registers and reads and interprets application instructions, transforming them into a series of signals which can be executed by other processor units.

 ALU boasts of electronic circuitry which is responsible for all arithmetic and logic operations.
 These arithmetic operations basically include additions, multiplications, subtractions and division.
 Logic operations usually handle comparison computations like testing the EQUAL TO, GREATER THAN and LESS THAN conditions.

 Though not truly memory, registers and cache memory are storage locations inside the processor, which respond to the instructions of the control unit.
 They are faster than computer main memory (RAM) and thus allow the processor accomplish its tasks optimally.
 They store and move data within the processors as deemed necessary.

 Basically, registers are used to store the most frequently accessed data items in order to feed the processor reliably.

-Despite growing limitations, especially in regards to the chip physical size, the desire to churn out more power from new processors continue to evolve.
+Despite growing limitations in chip size, the desire to churn out more power from new processors continues to motivate manufacturers.